 - 1 tbs basil

 - 1 tbs parsley

-- Add all other vegetables, including the tinned tomatoes and tomato paste and stir until well combined.
+Add all other vegetables, including the tinned tomatoes, tomato paste and broth and stir until well combined.